 Contractor or Subcontractor.
 An individual or company hired by the project site or individual lot owner, their agent, or the individual lot operator to perform services on the project site.

-Convenience Store.
-An establishment where food stuffs, patent medicines, periodicals, and other similar items of household convenience are kept for retail sale to the public.

 Convenience Store with Gasoline Sales.
-An establishment where food stuffs, patent medicines, periodicals, and other similar items of household convenience are kept for retail sale to the public, including on premise gasoline sales.
+An establishment where food stuffs, patent medicines, periodicals, and other similar items of household convenience are kept for retail sale to the public, including on premise retail dispensing or sale of vehicle fuels, including but not limited to gasoline, gas/oil mixtures, diesel fuel, compressed natural gas, electricity, and hydrogen, through fixed approved dispensing equipment by customers or employees.

-Convenience Store without Gasoline Sales.
-Any lot or parcel of land or portion thereof used partly or entirely for storing or dispensing flammable liquids, combustible liquids, liquefied flammable gas, or flammable gas into the fuel tanks of motor vehicles or approved containers

 Copy.
 The wording or image on a sign surface in either permanent, removable, or electronic form.

 Corner Lot.
 A lot at the junction of and abutting two or more intersecting streets.
 See also Lot, Corner.

-Corridor Scale Medical Offices.
-A building 6,000 square feet or greater in size used exclusively by physicians, dentists, and similar personnel for the treatment and examination of patients solely on an outpatient basis, provided that no over- night patients shall be kept on the premises.

-Corridor Scale Professional Offices (Larger than 6,000 Square Feet).
-Professional or government offices including: accounting, auditing and bookkeeping services; advertising agencies; architectural, engineering, planning, and surveying services; attorneys; counseling services; court reporting services; data processing and computer services; detective agencies and similar services; educational, scientific, and research organizations; employment, stenographic, secretarial, and word processing services; government offices including agency and administrative office facilities; management, public relations, and consulting services; photography and commercial art studios; writers and artists offices outside the home.
-Does not include: medical offices or offices that are incidental and accessory to another business or sales activity that is the principal use.
-Incidental offices that are customarily accessory to another use are allowed as part of an approved principal use.

 County.
 Hancock County, Indiana

 County Recorder.
 The County official empowered to record and file land description plats.